justinlettau/sql-source-control/README.md

 ssc push prod
 ```

+Where `prod` is the optional name of the connection to use.
+If omitted, the first available connection
+is used.

 WARNING:
 All scripts are directly executed against the requested connetion.
 This can not be undone!
 Be sure
 to backup your database before running the `push` command.